Table of Contents

 It’s better to set the desired image at the beginning of the working process instead of later on.
 So first, we will crop the picture before going ahead.

 - Select image.
-Go to the Image menu in the top menu bar, hover the mouse, and select the cropped bitmap with the polygon tool.
+Go to the Image menu in the top menu bar, hover the mouse, and select the cropped bitmap with polygon tool.

-Note: You can also use window paint for cropping images because it’s not mandatory to do this in this software only.
+Note: You can also use window paint for cropping images because it’s not mandatory to do in this software only.

 - The file successfully has been cropped according to our selection